 Sensitivity analysis

-We will perform sensitivity analyses defined a priori to assess the robustness of our conclusions and explore its impact on effect sizes.
-This will involve restricting the analysis to published studies and restricting the analysis to studies with a low risk of bias.
+We will perform sensitivity analyses defined a priori to assess the robustness of our conclusions and explore the impact on effect sizes.
+This will involve restricting the analysis to published studies and to studies at low risk of bias.